vertiscape/stellar/README.md

-Go to [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) for official documentation.
+Please go to [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) for official documentation.
 This repository only documents patches made for some specific features that I think would help while developing with it.

 ## Install
 ```